Science on Tap volunteers needed!

 Our events are professionally recorded, shared on multiple platforms, have a consistent audience, and have educated/entertained THOUSANDS of people.
 Volunteering with SoT is more than helping out with some schedules or gear – it’s learning and growing as a community!

-We are prioritizing two different roles (see Other Roles below if you’re interested in…other roles)
+We are prioritizing the speaker bounty hunter and tech support role at the moment (see Other Roles below if you’re interested in…other roles)

 - photography (technically difficult lighting and digital processing)

 - wired and wireless networking

 - theatrical lighting

 Bonus points if you have high-end camera gear to contribute to show documentation.